2017 KAHILTNA GOLD IS IN!

 FIRST RUN is produced within the first week of the harvest.
-Following the first day of harvest (Reserve, see below) it is the lightest and sweetest of the season.
+Following the first day of harvest (Reserve, see above) it is the lightest and sweetest of the season.
 Its flavor, sweetness, and color vary from year to year like fine wine, and depend very much on when the sap run begins, and the weather at the time of harvest.
-2016 FIRST RUN was produced during the 2nd through 10th day of harvest.
-Earliest ever- We started tapping trees on April 1st!
-Because it was so early we still had very cold nights, and the trees produced unusually sweet sap and, as a result, syrup!
-When it is this early the sap is often frozen in the lines and pails at night.
-This sap is very cold, fresh, and sweet.
-The resulting 2016 syrup is light amber, honey-like, floral in nature, with a very smooth finish.
+2017 FIRST RUN was produced during the 2nd through 10th day of harvest.
+Right on target - we started tapping trees on April 15th.
+We had very cold nights for the first 10 days of our 21 day harvest, sap was sweet and the syrup is delightful!
+2017 first run pure syrup is light amber, honey-like, floral in nature, with a very smooth finish.
 Truly lovely!

 MID RUN birch syrup - a transition between early and late harvest, lasting only a few days - has a more complex tangy/sweetness and is somewhat "birchier" than our first run syrup.
 If you plan primarily to cook with your birch syrup, it would be a good choice for you, as it will require less syrup to get that wonderful birchy flavor!
 Mid run contains more minerals, and is also preferred for nutritional uses and diets.
 We use it primarily for birch milkshakes, coffee drinks, and salmon dishes, but, being a true birch syrup lover, I am just as likely to use it on my sourdough pancakes!